Should I Get a Divorce if I’m Married to an Addict?

 When Is It Necessary to Get a Divorce?

 Physical, sexual, or emotional abuse: If your spouse is abusing you with verbal cruelty, controlling behavior, violence, and/or sexual activity without your consent, you need to get out.
-If you aren’t ready to get divorced, you at least need to separate from your spouse and find them or you a new place to live.
-After you are separated and safe, and your spouse is in treatment, you can work with professionals to determine if it’s possible for you to build a healthy marriage together, or if you need to make a clean break and build a life that remains separate from your ex.
+If you aren’t ready to get divorced, you at least need to separate from your spouse and find a new place to live.
+After you are separated and safe, and your spouse is in treatment, you can work with professionals to determine your next steps forward.
+They’ll help you understand if you can build a healthy marriage together, or if you need to make a clean break and build a life separate from your ex.

-Extreme financial issues: Drug and alcohol addiction can lead to unemployment, as well as many expensive problems such as legal trouble.
+Extreme financial issues: Drug and alcohol addiction can lead to unemployment, as well as many expensive problems, including legal trouble.
 In addition, supporting an active addiction costs money—possibly money your spouse doesn’t actually have.
 Being married to someone means being legally tied to their finances.
-If being married to an addict is threatening to empty your bank accounts or get you deep into debt, you need to use divorce to protect you from the kinds of financial problems that could take decades to fix.
+If being married to someone with an addiction is threatening to empty your bank accounts or get you deep into debt, a divorce can protect you from the kinds of financial problems that could take decades to fix.

-Your spouse is unwilling to seek treatment: If you have stopped enabling your spouse, you’ve tried to persuade them to seek treatment, and you’ve even provided them with practical treatment options, but they still refuse to get the help they need, then there is no room for your marriage to improve.
-Divorce can set you free to find your own health, healing, and happiness, and may also be the catalyst that finally causes your spouse to recognize the severity of their problem.
+Your spouse is unwilling to seek treatment: If you’ve stopped enabling your spouse, you’ve tried to persuade them to seek treatment, and you’ve even provided them with practical treatment options, but they still refuse to get the help they need, then there may not be any room for your marriage to improve.
+Divorce can set you free to find your own health, healing, and happiness.
+It may also be the catalyst that finally encourages your spouse to recognize the severity of their problem.

 Saving Your Marriage with Treatment

-If you are married to an addict, the only real hope for saving your marriage is addiction treatment for your spouse—and for you, because the recovery process should always involve the addict’s loved ones.
+If your spouse has an addiction, addiction treatment is necessary.
 There are many ways to support your spouse through drug and alcohol rehab, many of which will help you as well.
-Attending couples counseling can help you heal wounds, resolve conflicts, improve communication, and figure out practical steps you can both take to create a healthy marriage that supports addiction recovery and your mutual wellbeing.
+Attending couples counseling can help you heal wounds, resolve conflicts, improve communication, and figure out practical steps you can both take to create a healthy marriage that supports addiction recovery and your mutual well-being.

-Addiction treatment begins with detox, then continues with a variety of therapies and individual, group, and family counseling sessions to work on the root causes of addiction, and to help your spouse make the necessary changes to address the mental, emotional, social, and behavioral sides of their addiction behavior.
+Addiction treatment begins with detox, then continues with a variety of therapies including individual, group, and family counseling sessions.
+These sessions allow you to work on the root causes of addiction and to help your spouse make the necessary changes to address the mental, emotional, social, and behavioral sides of their addiction behavior.
 As addiction impacts every aspect of your life, addiction treatment needs to touch on every aspect of your life.

 Seeking out support groups for the families of addicts, such as Al-Anon or Nar-Anon, is always a good idea.
-These meetings are a safe place where you can openly discuss your feelings, receive insight and advice from people who intimately understand the experience of loving an addict, and connect with a community of people who can ensure that you never feel alone in your struggle.
+These meetings are a safe place where you can openly discuss your feelings, receive insight and advice from people who intimately understand your experience, and connect with a community of people who can ensure that you never feel alone in your struggle.

 Preparing for the Future

 Before your spouse finishes treatment and returns home, you need to prepare yourself.
-Counseling sessions are an ideal place to work through the changes you’ll need to make, and to carefully plan for your spouse’s return.
-Your home environment needs to be safe for the both of you, stable, and supportive of recovery.
-You should not keep drugs or alcohol in the home, and you should make sure to keep openly communicating with each other.
+Counseling sessions are an ideal place to work through the changes you’ll need to make and to carefully plan for your spouse’s return.
+Your home environment needs to be safe for both of you.
+You should not keep drugs or alcohol in the home, and you should continue to openly communicate with each other.